stoecklihar/stm32f4-dev/README.markdown

 When you are done with the VM, simply run `vm halt` to shutdown it.
 Next time you want to use it, `vagrant up` will be much faster because it will just boot the already-configured VM.

+## Initial config
+Sadly there is still a few things to do by hand :

+1. Enable non free drivers for Virtualbox by going to `Settings Manager -> Additional Drivers` and choosing "Continue using a manually installed driver."
+2. Configure your keyboard layout in `Settings Manager -> Input Manager -> Input Method -> Add` and add a swiss keyboard.

 ## Updating the VM
 If you want to update the configuration of the VM simply do :